Tulip-Dev/tulip/doc/user/workspace.rst

 * |icon_par_highlight_elements|: highlight elements
 * |icon_par_modify_space_axis|: modify spaces between consecutive axis

-Further informations on each of these tool can be found in their personnal help/configuration panel.
+Further information about each of these tools can be found in their own help/configuration panel.

 .. _workspace_parallel_special_menu: